Thermax1/Hall-of-Heroes/README.md

 # Hall of Heroes
 ## What is This?
-  - Using SpringBoot, I have created a Docker Container that can be run on computers with Docker installed.
+  - Using Spring Boot, I have created a Docker Container that can be run on computers with Docker installed.
   - This container is a simple JSON database with a few video game heroes of mine.
 It contains their name, their weapon of choice, what series they're from, and a quote from them with a video on the page.

 ## How to Use